SandraThieme/BiPredict/README.md

 The function 'bipredict' will compute all bicliques of the input CPI network using the R package 'biclique', predict new interactions based on the biclique extension method and output a table of these new interactions.
-If you want to get only predictions for bicliques above a munimum c/p-biclique size, you can change the values of chemical_border and protein_border (otherweise c=2, P=2 are used).
+If you want to get only predictions for bicliques above a munimum c/p-biclique size, you can change the values of chemical_border and protein_border (otherweise c=2, p=2 are used).
-The input file should be an edge list with two columns, one for compounds and one for proteis, with columnames "chemical" and "ProteinID" at the head of the input file. (see example 'ecoli_edgelist.txt')
+The input file should be an edge list with two columns, one for compounds and one for proteis, with columnnames "chemical" and "ProteinID" at the head of the input file (see example 'ecoli_edgelist.txt').

 ## Parameters
 ```
 EDGE_LIST: Input edge list with two columns named: "chemical" and "ProteinID"
 chemical_border: Least number of compounds
 protein_border: Least number of proteins
-CORES: Number of cores available for parallel computing (please check how much cores you have available, or use 1, do not use all available cores)
+CORES: Number of cores available for parallel computing (please check how many cores you have available, or set to 1, do not use all available cores)
 ```

 ## Usage